-- Review of BMP: A wide variety of audiences was reached through this BMP and educated about the high-priority stormwater issues.
+- Review of BMP: A wide variety of audiences was reached through this BMP and educated about the high-priority stormwater issues of Illicit Discharge.
 Education for staff both in office and in the field were reached through both presentations and educational flyers/pamphlets.
 Information on what IDDE and how to report IDDEs were shared at events. - Program Plan Revisions: Program Plan revisions were not necessary at this time.
+Extra meetings on how to report and handle were had due to employs working from home.